DjangoTweaks/BatchTool/README.md

      ```

 3. **CSV Generation:**
-   - The tool reads all files from the specified folder.
+   - The tool reads all batch files from the specified folder.
    - It generates a CSV with two columns: `BatchTitle` (file name) and `BatchContent` (file contents).
    - The CSV file automatically opens after the process is complete.